Conflict of Interest

-Effective November 1, 2013, Proposal Automated Routing System (PARS) privileges will be suspended or denied, respectively, to any current or new Investigator or Approver who has not submitted to the Office of Research and Sponsored Programs (ORSP) a certificate showing satisfactory completion of the UMS Financial Conflict of Interest (FCOI) training.
+Effective November 1, 2013, Proposal Automated Routing System (PARS) privileges will be suspended or denied, respectively, to any current or new Investigator or Approver who has not submitted to the Office of Research and Sponsored Programs (ORSP) a certificate showing satisfactory completion of University of Maine Conflicts of Interest (FCOI) training.

 The U.S. Department of Health and Human Services (HHS) issued a final rule on August 25, 2011 amending 1995 Public Health Service (PHS) regulations on the Responsibility of Applicants for Promoting Objectivity in Research for which PHS Funding is Sought.
 The new rule, which went into effect August 24, 2012, seeks to strengthen accountability, transparency, compliance, and oversight of government, institutional, and private sector participants in PHS-sponsored research,